wangonya/wangonya.com/content/blog/ubuntu-23-04.md

 ## 3. Themeing is such a pain

-Why do I need to install an extra piece of software (Tweaks) just to be able to change the default system font?
+Why do I need to install an extra piece of software (Tweaks) to be able to change the default system font?
-I just don't understand the reasoning behind this.
-At the very least, this should just be an option in the settings.
+I don't understand the reasoning behind this.
+At the very least, this should be an option in the settings.

 Fonts aside, applying a new shell theme doesn't really change the theme for all apps.
 Something to do with "Libadwaita" and legacy apps.
 I didn't look into it enough to figure out what was going on.
 But apps like the terminal and the file manager just didn't want to be themed differently.
-I use these apps a lot so it would just be too distracting for me to have them not looking the same as everything else.
+I use these apps a lot so it would be too distracting for me to have them not looking the same as everything else.

 ## 4. Different ways to install software